nanxiaobei/retalk/README.md

 this.setState({ value: 1 });
 ```

-_Note: Call it like `this.setState` in a React Component, but not the same API!_
+> Like `this.setState` in a React Component, but not the same API!